MartianZoo/solarnet/README.md

 ./rego
 ```

 You can also look for the `*.pets` and `*.json5` files to see how game components get defined in the Pets language.
-You can change it around or attempt to add your own custom cards.
-But be warned: I have spent very little time on error handling, so the error messages you're gonna get will be incredibly unhelpful and frustrating.
-Sorry!
+You can change it around or attempt to add your own custom cards. **See the warnings at top!**

 ## Want to poke around in the implementation code?

+The code isn't too pretty right now.

 First get an overview from the API documentation.
 It's not hosted yet, but you can `./gradlew dokkaHtmlMultiModule` and then look at `docs/api/index.html`.